tahirhussainswe/tahirhussainswe/README.md

 ## About Me

 I am a backend developer with experience in Python and Django.
-I specialize in developing RESTful APIs, building scalable backend systems, and working with modern backend frameworks such as Django, FastAPI, Flask, and NestJS.
+I specialize in developing RESTful APIs, building scalable backend systems, and working with modern backend frameworks such as Django, DRF, FastAPI, and Flask.
 I continually strive to enhance my skills and stay current with the latest technologies.

 ---